Dan Savage

-Daniel Keenan Savage (born October 7, 1964) is an American author, media pundit, journalist, and LGBTQ community activist.
-He writes Savage Love, an internationally syndicated relationship and sex advice column.
+Daniel Keenan Savage (born October 7, 1964) is an American journalist, and LGBTQ community activist.
+He writes Savage Love, a relationship and sex advice column.
 In 2010, Savage and his husband, Terry Miller, began the It Gets Better Project to help prevent suicide among LGBTQ youth.
 He has also worked as a theater director, sometimes credited as Keenan Hollahan.

 Born in Chicago to Catholic parents, Savage attended the University of Illinois at Urbana–Champaign where he received a Bachelor of Fine Arts degree in acting.
 After living in West Berlin from 1988 to 1990, he moved to Madison, Wisconsin, where he befriended Tim Keck, co-founder of The Onion.
 When Keck moved to Seattle, Washington, Savage moved as well to become an advice columnist for The Stranger, which Keck founded; he had offered Savage the position after Savage wrote a sample column which impressed him.
 Savage has since become a sex columnist and a vocal proponent of LGBTQ rights in the United States, voicing his advocacy through Savage Love, and a podcast version titled the Savage Lovecast.
 In 2001, Savage and his readership coined the term pegging to describe a woman anally penetrating a man with a strap-on dildo.

 Outside of his writings and podcasts, Savage has advocated for progressive politics and advancing the rights of LGBTQ youth to prevent suicide in the community.
-He has opposed laws restricting pornography and the sale of sex toys, and founded the It Gets Better Project with his husband Terry Miller, whom he married in 2005.
+He has opposed laws restricting pornography and the sale of sex toys.
 Savage has been featured on numerous television programs and news outlets, including Countdown with Keith Olbermann and Anderson Cooper 360.

 Savage has attracted controversy over his comments and actions related to LGBTQ issues.
 He promoted the term santorum to define a by-product of sex after former senator Rick Santorum made anti-LGBTQ comments in 2003, and condemned the Church of Jesus Christ of Latter-day Saints for its support of California Proposition 8, which banned same-sex marriage in California.
 His activism and public speaking has brought praise from celebrities and politicians, including former president Barack Obama.